ipfs/ipfs-blog/src/_blog/2023-10-introducing-dappling.md

 ## A Bit about What You Get

-When you add a project dAppling, you will tell us where the code is and what commands to use.
+When you add a project to dAppling, you will tell us where the code is and what commands to use.
 After it's built you will get:

 - automatic updates when your code on **GitHub** changes
 - hosting on the **InterPlanetary File System** (IPFS)